lightingblitz42/CodeProfolio/TreeCounting/README (copy).md

-﻿# TreeCounter
+﻿# TreeNode

 ## Problem

 Given an treestructer where every node has a value

 ## Answer

-Return a sum of all the values
+Return the requested number

 ## How

-use recursive function to add up all the values into counter
+use recursive function to search threw the given treestructer wuth the goal of finding the requested number and returning it